ayush31yadav/microC_32/README.md

 # microC_32
 A small 32-bit micro controller created entirely in Verilog with gate level programming.
+A detailed explanation of Register file and ALU is given in the attached PDF while the overall structure is present in the `main32` module in `main32.v`

 # Structure